Zend_Locale_Format is an internal component used by

 different from the common decimal system (e.g. "3.14").

-Numbers can be normalized with the getNumber()
+Numbers can be normalized with the getNumber() function to

 obtain the standard decimal representation. for all number-related discussions in this